hrsetyono/gutenberg-tutorial/00 - javascript es5 syntax/README.md

 ## 1. Let and Const

-These two replaces `var`.
+These two replace `var`.
 The differences are:

-- `let` is variable that will change.
+- `let` is a variable that can change.
-- `const` is variable that won't change.
+- `const` is a variable that can't change.

-By using them, we clearly mark whether a variable is allowed to be changed or not.
+By using them, we mark whether a variable is allowed to be changed or not.

 ```js
 let num = 10;